philipmatusiak/CopilotClass1/README.md

 9. Configure Github to save your files.

 8. Ready to go with adding a comment and learning how to use CoPilot.
    Create a simple web app with 2 fields and save the data.

+Lead decide the new points and delegate.
+Development...
+> Recording the video...